bidaoui4905/BackUp-Automation/README.md

 The Backup Automation project is designed for IT administrators who need to automate routine backup tasks.
 With these PowerShell scripts, you can:
 - Search for backup files in specified directories (and subdirectories).
 - Display file details such as full path, creation time, and last modification time.
+- Permit alignement with your specific backup plan needs.
 - Retain the latest backups while deleting older ones.
+- Highly customizable through the RPO & PATHS parameters.
 - Optionally copy backup files to a designated destination.
 - Easily integrate these scripts into scheduled tasks or CI/CD pipelines.